For more than half a century, the man has been the most recognized and talked-about citizen in his hometown of Campbellton, New Brunswick, Canada.

 Mind you, back then that “small-town mentality” was very much alive in places like Campbellton.
 I’m talking about views on sexuality, religion, old grudges, etc. I raise the point because it’s not purely an ‘age’ thing but where one is brought up as well.

-I made no effort to sit down and talk with Bobby Steeves … although as I got older — dare I say wiser — I thought it would be a good idea to get his thoughts on life and meaningful stuff like that.
+I made no effort to sit down and talk with Bobby Steeves … although as I got older I thought it would be a good idea to get his thoughts on life and meaningful stuff like that.

-In late August 2016, I was back in Campbellton and figured I’d get around to see Mr. Steeves.
+In late August 2016, I was back in Campbellton and figured I’d get around and meet Mr. Steeves.
 He wasn’t hard to find.
-I discovered that he had a basement suite in what used to be his small family home at the west end of Lansdowne Street.
+I soon discovered that he had a basement suite in what used to be his small family home at the west end of Lansdowne Street.

 I knocked on a paint-blistered side door.
 No answer.
 I then put my ear to the door hoping to hear somebody inside.
-The only sound was a small dog barking.
+The only sound was the bark of a small dog.

 FINALLY.
 WE MEET.